 “It wasn’t a huge turnout.
 I helped people who would ask things like ‘how do I use a mouse?’” said Lopez.
 “One woman couldn’t learn to double click because she had cognitive issues.
 It was as basic as that.
 I helped with typing skills for residents, resumes, I helped teach them to surf the web for coupons, GED classes--things like that.”
 Lopez would visit the complex about three days a week for about five years.

 “She was a life saver,” said Laura English, the now retired social worker, who worked at Rolling Hills at the time, who also nominated Lopez for this year’s award.
 The computer program ended in 2017 when English retired.
 “She helped residents learn how to use the computer for the first time.
 Some needed skills for work to keep their job.
 She was there for them.”

 “I would say to Laura ‘I don’t know how much I’m helping.
 It’s right around the corner and I’m happy to come,’” said Lopez.
 “She said ‘everything you’re doing is helping.’
 It was a huge learning experience for me, in terms of poverty and lack of resources.”

 Lopez now focuses her energy on battling the opioid epidemic, which took the life of her daughter Nadia in January 2019.
 “Nadia means hope, so I have hope that we will win the battle against this epidemic,” said Lopez.
-She is featured in the documentary ‘Kensington in Crisis,’ which premiered at MCCC this past January.
+She is featured in the documentary ‘Kensington in Crisis,’ created by Jill Frechie, a computer science instructor at MCCC and her colleague, John Riccuitti.
+The film recently won a Silver Telly award.
 She also works with the nonprofit organization Teach One Feed One, which looks to eliminate the stigma of addiction.

 English said she nominated Lopez for the award because she never gave up on the residents she was helping.
 “She has empathy for people.
 She cares,” said English.
 “She takes her time with them.
 She understands and works with them.”